mhmehson/MS3Application/README.md

 A) Maven is used as a build tool.
 It was suggested and having worked with it previously I was already familiar with its usage.

-B) After initializing my project with Maven, I decided to look through the instructions to determine if there were any obvious dependencies/libraries I may need for the project.
+B) After initializing the project with Maven, I decided to look through the instructions to determine if there were any obvious dependencies/libraries I may need for the project.
 I added the sqlite dependency.
 After researching csv parsers I chose opencsv as it appeared to be widely used and appeared to be easy to use as well.
 At this point I put off adding a logging framework as is was something I didn't need immediately and I needed to research the frameworks a bit more.

 C) The project is structured so that initially there is only a "resource" folder containing the input CSV and the "src" folder.
 When the application runs, an "output" folder is created containing the ms3Interview-bad.csv file, a "database" folder is created containing the ms3Interview.db file, and a "logs" folder is created containing the ms3Interview.log file.